JuliaMath/Polynomials.jl/README.md

 MA.mutable_operate!(MA.add_mul, c, A2, b2)
 ```

-*Note that currently, only the `Polynomial` implements the API and it only
+*Note that currently, only the `Polynomial` type implements the API and it only
 implements part of it.*

 ### Integrals and Derivatives